awsdocs/aws-security-hub-user-guide/doc_source/securityhub-pci-controls.md

 **AWS Config rule:** [https://docs.aws.amazon.com/config/latest/developerguide/iam-user-no-policies-check.html](https://docs.aws.amazon.com/config/latest/developerguide/iam-user-no-policies-check.html)

-This AWS control checks that none of your IAM users have policies attached\.
+This control checks that none of your IAM users have policies attached\.
 IAM users must inherit permissions from IAM groups or roles\.

 It does not check whether least privileged policies are applied to IAM roles and groups\.

-### Related PCI DSS Requirements<a name="pcidss-iam-2-requirements"></a>
+### Related PCI DSS requirements<a name="pcidss-iam-2-requirements"></a>

-This AWS control is related to the following PCI DSS requirements:
+This control is related to the following PCI DSS requirements:

 **PCI DSS 7\.2\.1: Establish an access control system\(s\) for systems components that restricts access based on a user’s need to know, and is set to "deny all" unless specifically allowed\.
 This access control system\(s\) must include the following: Coverage of all system components\.**
 IAM policies are how privileges are granted to users, groups, or roles in AWS\.